 If you bring a lawsuit, there is a three-step process:

 - You have the initial burden of showing that you are getting paid less than a worker of a different sex, race, or ethnicity for substantially similar work.
+You do not need to show that your employer has discriminatory intent.

 - Then your employer has the burden to show that there is a lawful reason for paying you less (such as merit or seniority).